Danault's overtime goal gives Kings 5-4 win over Red Wings - WHIZ News

 Perron scored Detroit’s first power-play goal this season with 8:46 left in regulation with another shot from the left circle.

+“It wasn’t perfect all the time throughout the first three games here but the way we approached every period, every game, there’s a lot of positives,” Larkin said.

-NOTES: F Tyler Bertuzzi will miss four to six weeks with an upper-body injury, according to Red Wings coach Derek Lalande.
+NOTES: F Tyler Bertuzzi will miss four to six weeks with an upper-body injury, according to Lalande.
 Bertuzzi was injured while blocking a shot at New Jersey on Saturday. … Detroit F Jakub Vrana missed the game due to personal reasons. … Kings F Alex Iafallo recorded his 100th career assist in the first period.

 UP NEXT